Tamil diaspora: South Africa

 Tamil migration to South Africa started as from 1860, first as indentured labor and in the first batch 340 Tamils were there.
 Now there are more than 250,000 Tamils spread over in many cities, the concentration being in Natal and Durban.

 In South Africa the Tamil Language can be taken in many schools as a Second Additional Language, It is recognised as a level 4 subject and carries points for entrance into university.

 Indian Ocean islands

 Mauritius

-Mauritius has a Tamil population of 115,000.
-Most arrived from Tamil Nadu after 1727 to serve as laborers on the sugar cane plantations.
+Mauritius has a Tamil population of 80,000.
+Most arrived from Tamil Nadu after 1835, shortly after slavery was abolished, to replace the freed African and malgache slaves, to serve as indentured laborers on the sugar cane plantations.
 Tamil culture has flourished in Mauritius.
-Since 1727, the Tamil community has built almost 125 Tamil temples and Murugan is a popular deity.
-Tamil holidays and festivals such as Tamil New Year, Pongal, Timiti and Thaipusam are celebrated on a national level.
+Since 1835, the Tamil community has built almost 125 Tamil temples and Murugan is a popular deity.
+Tamil holidays and festivals such as Tamil New Year Varusha Pirapu, Pongal, Timiti and Thaipusam are celebrated on a national level.
 Thiruvalluvar and Bharathi days are also celebrated while Deepavali, Thaipusam, Maha Shivaratri and Pongal are public holidays.
 But most of the people in Mauritius do not speak Tamil.